Cockatiel Breeding Guide

 Pearl

-Scalloped feather pattern with yellow edging on grey feathers.
-Males lose pearling after first molt.
+Scalloped feather pattern with yellow or white edging on grey feathers.
+Males lose visible pearling after their first adult molt but remain genetically pearl.

 Sex-linked recessive